 Terms 2, 3, and 4.
-The cohort may be (randomly) split during Terms 2, 3, and 4 to support smaller instructor-to-student ratios in Occupation-based Practice.
+The cohort is (randomly) split during Terms 2, 3, and 4 to support smaller instructor to student ratios in Occupation-Based Practice.

-- Occupational-based Practice (OBP) courses 1, 2, and 3 address occupation for health across the lifespan: OBP1 infants and children; OBP2 youth and young adult; OBP3 middle and older adults.
+Occupational-based Practice (OBP) courses 1, 2, and 3 address occupation for health across the lifespan: OBP1 infants and children; OBP2 youth and young adult; OBP3 middle and older adults.
 We intentionally designed intensive courses with a lifespan approach based on the belief of humans as integrated beings.
-Courses focus on occupations for the age range, contexts (typical and emerging), remediation/ prevention/promotion, OT process for individuals, groups, and organizations using the Occupational Therapy Practice Framework.
+Courses focus on occupations for the age range, contexts (typical and emerging), remediation/ prevention/promotion, OT process for individuals, groups, and organizations using the

+- Occupational Therapy Practice Framework.
 Cognitive, sensorimotor, and affective objectives increase in complexity across Terms 2, 3, and 4, demanding adaptation and relative mastery.
-Much work is case-based with increasing complexity both within a single term and from one term to the next.
+Much work is case based with increasing complexity both within a single term and from one term to the next.
 Cases add complexity with confounding factors (diagnostic, polypharmacy, contextual, ethical issues, etc.) - Integrative Practice courses 2, 3, and 4 support expansion of multiple skills used across all areas of practice.
-These include teamwork, communication, ethics, culture, health literacy, telehealth, etc. Students apply skills in Occupational-based Practice courses and Level I Fieldwork.
+These include teamwork, communication, ethics, culture, health literacy, telehealth, etc. Students apply skills in Occupational-based Practice courses and Level I fieldwork.
 Students revise professional development plans within each Integrative Practice course, identifying goals and strategies for personal and professional development.
-Integrative Practice 4 also preps for Level II Fieldwork. - Evidence-based Practice (EBP) courses 1, 2, and 3 provide skills for scholarship with connection to knowledge translation with application of occupation for health.
-EBP1 Study Designs and Analytic Approaches addresses skills for clear design, and knowledge translation.
-EBP2 Research Proposal Development and EBP3 Systematic Reviews for Occupational Therapy address continued development of research methods and methodology, knowledge, and application in practice-based projects, and effective intervention. - Level I Fieldwork (A, B, and C) are a three-course sequence providing directed observation and participation in selected aspects of the occupational therapy process across a variety of settings and age ranges.
+Integrative Practice 4 also preps for Level II fieldwork. - Evidence-based Practice (EBP) courses 1, 2, and 3 provide skills for scholarship with connection to knowledge translation with application of occupation for health.
+EBP1 Methods and Translation addresses skills for clear design, and knowledge translation.
+EBP2 Qualitative Inquiry and EBP3 Quantitative Inquiry address continued development of research methods and methodology, knowledge, and application in practice-based projects, and effective intervention. - Level I Fieldwork (A, B, and C) are a three-course sequence providing directed observation and participation in selected aspects of the occupational therapy process across a variety of settings and age ranges.
 Level I Fieldwork corresponds to concurrent enrollment in Occupation-based Practice, emphasizing application of occupation for health and personal and professional development.